IsNielsen/SimpleTextTools/doc/Plan.md

 If multiple files, print `==> FILENAME <==` then the top `n` lines of the file (then repeat).

 *   what I know:
     * how cat works, to read and print the file

 *   What I dont know:
     * I think Im good?
 Wish me luck

 *   Data needed:
     * commandline inputs,
     * Files, modifier(flag)
+*   Algorithms:
+    * Loop over files (for loop)
+    * Error handling through usage()

 ### wc tool